 This is a variation of our kefir smoothie base recipe.
 A kefir smoothie is a great way to start your morning, fuel a workout, or satisfy a craving for something cold, creamy, and sweet!
-This beet blueberry smoothie is full of nutrients to promote a healthy heart and a sharp mind!
+This beet blueberry smoothie is full of nutrients to promote a healthy heart and sharp mind!

 Must-Know Culinary Skill

 For recipe success, learn how to: